Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 By default, AI makes the numbers go up no matter how.

-In other words, unless we force an AI to do things in a "human" way, it will make a number go up by taking the most optimal path that it knows.
+Unless we force an AI to do things in a "human" way, it will make a number go up by taking the most optimal path that it knows.

 This can cause problems.